tminglei/form-binder/README.md

 [![Build Status](https://travis-ci.org/tminglei/form-binder.svg?branch=master)](https://travis-ci.org/tminglei/form-binder)

-Form-binder is a micro data binding and validating framework, simple and powerful, easy to use and hack.
+Form-binder is a micro data binding and validating framework, easy to use and hack.

 > _It was initially created for my [`Scalatra`](https://github.com/scalatra/scalatra)-based project, but it's for general purpose.
 You can easily integrate and use it with other frameworks._

 Features
 -------------
-- very lightweight, only ~900 lines (framework + built-in extensions)
+- very lightweight, only ~900 lines codes (framework + built-in extensions)
 - easy use, no verbose codes, and what you see is what you get
 - high customizable, you can extend almost every executing point
 - easily extensible, every extension interface is an alias of `FunctionN`